 While juvenile crimes are dealt with differently than adult crimes, there are still defenses available to the juvenile just like they are available to adults.
 The admissibility of evidence can be challenged and the juvenile can have a trial to prove his or her innocence.
 Avoiding convictions can help eliminate some of the negative long-term consequences of juvenile crimes.

 Teenagers who find themselves on the wrong side of the law may want to seek help.
-The professionals at the law firm of Kenneth L. Baritz & Associates, P.C., are experienced in defending juveniles facing criminal charges.
+The professionals at the law firm of Baritz Law Associates LLC, are experienced in defending juveniles facing criminal charges.
 They will fight for their clients in court, in pursuit of a reduced sentence or a dismissal of charges.
 The following webpage may be of interest to juveniles facing criminal charges in Philadelphia.